REGIONS MORGAN KEEGAN AGREES TO PAY INVESTORS $125 MILLION TO SETTLE CLAIMS OVER MUTUAL FUNDS’ COLLAPSE

-Regions Financial Corp has agreed to $125 million of settlements to resolve lawsuits involving allegations of securities fraud and breach of fiduciary duty as to three Morgan Keegan bond mutual funds that collapsed in 2007 after investing heavily in subprime mortgages and other risky debt.
+The settlements resolve lawsuits involving allegations of securities fraud and breach of fiduciary duty as to three Morgan Keegan bond mutual funds that collapsed in 2007 after investing heavily in subprime mortgages and other risky debt.
 The preliminary settlements call for $110 million of cash to be paid to investors in Morgan Keegan's Short Term Bond, Select Intermediate Bond and Select High Income funds, and $15 million of cash to go directly to the funds, less any legal fees.

-The Court has preliminarily approved the settlements of the Class and Derivative Actions (collectively referred to as the “Settlement”) negotiated by Lead Counsel.
-To view copies of the Settlement Agreements and Preliminary Approval Orders, please click here on the case below:
+To view copies of the Settlement Agreements and Orders, please click on the links below:

-Pursuant to the Preliminary Approval Orders, on or around February 29, 2016 a Notice and Proof of Claim Form will be mailed to those Settlement Class Members identified by Morgan Keegan.
+A Notice and Proof of Claim Form were mailed on or around February 29, 2016 to those Settlement Class Members identified by Morgan Keegan.
 Persons identified by the Open-End Funds as shareholders of the Funds on May 29, 2009 will be entitled to a separate distribution.

 If you do not receive a Notice and Proof of Claim Form by March 15, 2016, and you believe you may be a Settlement Class Member, you should contact the Claims Administrator. www.rmkopenendfundsettlement.com